LEAN-96/RAG-Demystified/README.md

 ## Retrieval:
 Retrieval in RAG involves fetching highly relevant context from a retriever.
 Here is how it works:

 1. Encoding of User Query: The user query is processed and encoded into a representation that the system can work with.
-The retriever transforms the question into a vector using the question encoder.
+The retriever transforms the question into a vector using the fine-tuned query encoder BERT.

 2. Document Retrieval: Using the encoded query/question, the system searches a large corpus of information to retrieve relevant documents or passages.
 This is done using a dense retrieval method, which efficiently fetches the most relevant pieces of information.
 This search, also called vector search, finds top K document chunks within the indexed corpus by calculating similarity scores between the query vector and the vectors of chunks.
+In the paper The similarity between the question and the document passage is using the dot product, a Maximum Inner Product Search (MIPS) problem.

 "*At run-time, DPR applies a different encoder EQ(·) that maps the input question to a d-dimensional vector, and retrieves k passages of which vectors are the closest to the question vector.
 We deﬁne the similarity between the question and the passage using the dot product of their vectors: sim(q, p) = EQ(q)ᵀEP (p).*"